senudidinaya/My_Task_App/README.md

 # My Tasks App 📝

-**A lightweight and intuitive Android task manager built with Kotlin and SQLite. 🚀**
+**A lightweight and Android task manager built with Kotlin and SQLite. 🚀**

 ## Overview